West Loop · Parking

 Bulls or Blackhawks game at the United Center

 The United Center sits about a mile west of the West Loop core.
-From a West Loop garage it's roughly a 20-minute walk along Madison Street or Washington Boulevard; see the United Center area page for orientation.
-The arena operates its own surface lots (Lots A–K, gated and ticketed via the United Center's own site); those are the closest options but fill up early.
-Parking in a West Loop garage and walking is the standard alternative when arena lots sell out.
-The CTA's Green and Pink Lines stop at Ashland (a 10-minute walk south of the arena) and are usually the lowest-stress option on game nights.
+From a West Loop garage it's roughly a 20-minute walk along Madison Street or Washington Boulevard; see the United Center area page for orientation, including the three West Loop bars that run their own shuttle to the arena.

 Dinner on Randolph Restaurant Row or Fulton Market